Javascript is not enabled.

 The notion that we need less sleep as we get older is bunk.
 It’s true that some of the changes that accompany aging can make solid shut-eye elusive.
 But good-quality sleep, and enough of it, is still important as we age.

 There’s research showing a link between poor sleep and dementia in older adults.
-In a study of 313,248 people age 50 and older published in BMC Medicine in 2025, those who had the worst quality sleep had a higher risk of dementia than those with the best quality sleep.
+In a study of 313,248 people ages 50 and older published in BMC Medicine in 2025, those who had the worst quality sleep had a higher risk of dementia than those with the best quality sleep.

 Your brain does important work while you sleep, flushing away toxins including a protein that is linked to Alzheimer’s disease.
 Researchers hypothesize that chronic sleep loss may lead to a buildup of toxins that raises dementia risk.